 Of course risk is everywhere, and Mansfield grants we all “accept risks in small things.”
 As an example of a “small thing” he refers to women, who take on the “piecework enterprise of reproducing.”
 But these risks pale when compared to those taken by manly types “who welcome risk in large enterprises [and so] do the rest of us a great benefit.”
 Supposedly these benefactors free us from outside forces and “represent human freedom.”

-Selfishness is inherent in manliness, but it ends up serving a larger purpose because to be noticed, the manly man must connect his claim to attention with advocating a general principle of justice.
+Selfishness is inherent in manliness, but it ends up serving a larger purpose because to be noticed, the manly man must equate his claim to others’ attention with advocating a general principle of justice.
 He thereby transforms a private grievance into a claim of “a public wrong.”
+The manly man should be noticed because of the cause with which he associates himself.
 Manly action then seeks the power to redress this wrong.
-The manly man should be noticed because of the cause with which he associates himself.
 For Mansfield, “redefining [an issue] from private to public is a manly act.”

 Mansfield admits that “not all men are like this.”
 But to the degree they are, aggression is transformed by being subordinated to honor, which is “a claim to protect one’s person, family, and property – and the beliefs embodied in them.”
 The underlying issue here is this “honor that manly men want to defend.”

 Crucially, Mansfield then argues “Honor is an asserted claim to protect someone, and the claim to protect is the claim to rule.
 How can I protect you properly if I can’t tell you what to do?”
-Here Mansfield’s ‘manliness’ departs from liberal principles, embracing instead those underlying pre-liberal chivalry and serfdom, where honor-bound aristocrats ruled over peasants they occasionally protected from other honor-bound aristocrats.
+Here Mansfield’s ‘manliness’ decisively departs from liberal principles.
+It is instead the principle underlying pre-liberal chivalry and serfdom, where honor-bound aristocrats ruled over peasants they occasionally protected from depredations by other honor-bound aristocrats.
 But unlike the older ideologies of domination, rule for Mansfield is not justified by reference to a higher moral order.
-It is thoroughly modern and nihilist.

-Today when meaning is challenged by nihilism, manliness is “the assertion of meaning when meaning is at risk.”
-Here we find the Neoconservative counterpart to the pre WWII European right’s emphasis on Nietzschean Will and Power as a response to the ultimate meaninglessness of reality.
+In modern times when meaning is challenged by nihilism, manliness is “the assertion of meaning when meaning is at risk.”
+Here we find the Neoconservative counterpart to the pre WWII European right’s emphasis on Will and Power as a response to the ultimate meaninglessness of reality.
 Meaning exists because I say it does, and seek to impose it on others.
-This is a philosophy of domination for its own sake; another exaltation of will as authority over reason or myth.
-It is an example of nihilism masquerading as opposition to nihilism.
+This is a philosophy of domination for its own sake; another exaltation of will as authority over reason or myth, an example of nihilism masquerading as opposition to nihilism.

 A Conceptual Sleight of Hand